manfredjoa/flower-api/readme.md

 **_Please refer to the CRUD Functionality section to see more specific endpoints._**

-It will help to have a browser extension such as [JSONVue](https://chrome.google.com/webstore/detail/jsonvue/chklaanhfefbnpoihckbnefhakgolnmc) to parse the data into a readable json format.
+It will help to have a browser extension such as [JSONVue](https://chrome.google.com/webstore/detail/jsonvue/chklaanhfefbnpoihckbnefhakgolnmc) to parse the data into a more readable json format.

 To see all families: